pwnage101/x2ogg/README.md

 x2ogg
 =====

-convert anything into ogg vorbis
+Convert anything into ogg vorbis.

+Currently "anything" is just mp3 and flac.